 Capacity Matters – The Current Law On Diminished Capacity

-The question of capacity has been highlighted in recent years due to Ireland’s ageing population and an increase in conditions affecting capacity, such as dementia and Alzheimer’s Disease.
+The question of capacity has been highlighted in recent years due to Ireland’s aging population.
+This is in addition with other factors such as an increase in conditions affecting capacity, like dementia and Alzheimer’s Disease.
 Essentially, people are living longer and the statistics indicate that the older people get, the more likely it is that they will develop capacity issues.

 The current legal regime dealing with capacity issues adopts an all or nothing approach.
 The much awaited Assisted Decision-Making (Capacity) Act, 2015 finally passed last December – but has not yet been brought into force!
 This will allow a more “rights based approach” to the area of capacity.